ccp-volume-em/embo-volume-microscopy-2026/README.md

 **Known bug:** if a large grey error dialogue appears during a session, notify an instructor - an administrator will resolve it.

 ### Ada (online participants)
-Sign up via the link using your preferred email address.
-You'll receive a unique URL by email to access the course, where you can create a new workspace.
+A sign-up link will be sent to you via email or shared directly during the workshop.
+Enter your email on the sign-up page and you'll receive a unique URL by email to access the course, where you can create a new workspace.

 ## Workshop Data Copy Instructions (BAND/Ada)
 ### BAND (in-person participants)